Learn more about treatment options for age spots

 - Be swollen for 24 to 48 hours after treatment.

 - Itch or sting for 12 to 72 hours after treatment.

 - Slough and peel off old skin five to seven days after treatment.

 Healing typically takes 10 to 21 days, depending on the size and location of the procedure.
 After the treatment area is fully healed, patients should:

 - Use only oil-free makeup for at least two to three months.

 - Avoid sun exposure and apply an appropriate sunscreen to the area, which will have a lighter appearance following resurfacing.

 Find a doctor for your laser resurfacing for age spots

 Visit “Find a dermatologic surgeon” and choose “Laser Resurfacing” from the dropdown menu.
-In 2012, ASDS doctors performed nearly 82,000 laser resurfacing procedures.
+In 2013, ASDS doctors performed nearly 152,000 laser resurfacing procedures, up from 82,000 in 2012.
 Because ASDS doctors are trained in a variety of the best and latest techniques, they are the most qualified to evaluate and select the best treatment choice based on the individual patient’s condition.